VSbr22/ADS505B-Fall22-Group-1/README.md

 ## Data Pre-Processing
 * Format was changed for features to remove extra white space and special characters.
 * Normalization was preformed on the numeric variables, to counter skewed variables.
-* Profit was changed to binary 0 and 1
+* Profitability was added by changing profit to binary 0 and 1
 * Ordinal encoding was created for shipping variables.
 * Categorical data was changed under dytpes to reflect as category type.
+* OneHotEncoder was used to transfrom categorical data for the XGBoost